hashicorp/vagrant/website/docs/source/v2/synced-folders/basic_usage.html.md

 ## Disabling

-Shared folders can be disabled by adding the `disabled` option to any definition:
+Synced folders can be disabled by adding the `disabled` option to any definition:

 ```ruby